ONLINE CREATORS DECREASING WORLD SUCK

 What percentage of the money raised goes to charity?

-100%, less the cost of t-shirts, calendars, shipping materials, indiegogos fees, etc. Everything will be packed and shipped by volunteers, and no one is paid anything for any work related to the Project for Awesome, so we have no overhead.
+100%, less the cost of perk manufacturing, shipping, Indiegogo fees, and merchant (credit card) fees.
+Everything will be packed and shipped by volunteers, and the Foundation to Decrease World Suck does not pay a single penny for any work related to the Project for Awesome.

 Are my donations tax deductible?